Zoeee1616/acgKnowledge/README.md

 [here](https://sharonlucong.github.io/acgKnowledge/)

 ### Description
 The site is written in Chinese.
-The objective of this site is to grab knowledge from ACG works, and expand that knowledge with references and in each blog post.
+The objective of this site is to grab knowledge from ACG works, and expand that knowledge with references in each blog post.

 ### Installation
 - run `npm install` to install dependencies